- About SSRL

 Onsite Logistics and Additional Resources

 We take very seriously the challenges of safety and security here.
-These guidelines are intended to call your attention to concerns which you may encounter at SLAC and to encourage you to be alert for and avoid potential problems.
+Please review the access guidelines which are intended to call your attention to concerns which you may encounter at SLAC as well as to encourage you to be alert for and avoid potential problems.
+All users are required to sign and acknowledge these requirments annually.

 National User Facility Organization (NUFO)

-NUFO represents the interests of all users who conduct research at U.S. national scientific user facilities, as well as scientists from U.S. universities, laboratories, and industry who use facilities outside the United States.
-NUFO’s primary mission is to facilitate communication among users, user organizations, facility administrators, and other stakeholders and discussion topics include the benefits and significance of research conducted at user facilities, as well as their operational needs.
+NUFO represents the interests of all users who conduct research at U.S. national scientific user facilities, as well as scientists from U.S. universities, laboratories, and industry who use international facilities.
+NUFO’s primary mission is to facilitate communication among users, facility administrators, and other stakeholders on topics of importance to the facilities and to raise awareness about the science conducted and technology advances made at national user facilities.

 Synchrotron and Neutron Users' Group (SNUG)